BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in hotels, malls, and larger restaurants, always have some Omani Rials (OMR) on hand for smaller shops, local souks, and street food vendors.
-ATMs are plentiful, but it's wise to withdraw a bit of cash upon arrival to avoid any initial hassle.
+Omani Rials (OMR) are the local currency, and while credit cards are widely accepted in hotels and larger shops, always have some cash on hand for smaller souk purchases or local eateries.
+ATMs are plentiful, but it's wise to withdraw a bit more at once to minimize fees.

 food

-Don't leave Muscat without trying Shuwa, a traditional Omani dish of slow-cooked lamb or goat, often seasoned with spices and wrapped in banana leaves.
-For an authentic experience, head to a local restaurant in Muttrah or Ruwi, or even ask your hotel for recommendations for places that serve it, especially during festive occasions.
+Don't leave Muscat without trying Shuwa, a traditional Omani dish of slow-cooked lamb or goat marinated in spices and wrapped in banana leaves.
+For an authentic experience, head to a local restaurant in Muttrah or Ruwi, and be prepared for a rich, flavorful feast.

 packing

-Pack light, breathable clothing made from natural fabrics like cotton or linen, as Muscat can get very hot and humid, especially from May to September.
-Don't forget a wide-brimmed hat, sunglasses, and high SPF sunscreen to protect yourself from the intense sun, even when just walking between places.
+Pack light, breathable clothing made of natural fabrics like cotton or linen, as Muscat can get very hot and humid, especially from May to September.
+Don't forget a wide-brimmed hat, sunglasses, and high SPF sunscreen to protect yourself from the intense sun.

 safety

-Muscat is a very safe city with low crime rates, but it's always good practice to be aware of your surroundings, especially in crowded souks.
-Keep your valuables secure and avoid walking alone in poorly lit areas late at night, though this is rarely an issue for most visitors.
+Muscat is a very safe city with low crime rates, but it's always smart to be aware of your surroundings, especially in crowded souks.
+Keep your valuables secure and avoid walking alone in deserted areas late at night, though this is rarely an issue.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.